 If we follow the model above, the next org benefit we can unlock is restricting FTEs to 10-20% of the workforce.
 These employees are not managers, they are strategic leaders.
 The management function should mostly be solved by software (goal setting, compensation, perf review, hr stuff).

-This frees >80% of the workforce to be contractors, unlocking tremendous benefits in tactical agility, risk mitigation and financial planning.
+This frees >80% of the workforce to be flexible, unlocking tremendous benefits in tactical agility, risk mitigation and financial planning.